codehub-learn/lavarel-pfizer/labs/lab-6.md

 As a user, I should be able to add vacations for users through the API.

-As a user, I should not be to send over invalid data when running CRUD operations through all API endpoints.

 As a user, I should be able to create departments through the API.

 As a user, I should be able to bind departments with users through the API.

 As a user, I should be able to define each department's manager through the API.

+As a user, I should not be able to send over invalid data when running CRUD operations through all API endpoints.

 ### Step 1